Safety and Fit Boundary

 What Changes Over Time

 After the first month, the ownership picture gets clearer.
-Air purifiers stop being product pages and start being filter schedules, and that schedule determines whether the unit feels affordable or annoying.
+Humidifiers stop being product pages and start being cleaning schedules, and that schedule determines whether the unit feels helpful or annoying.

-We do not have dependable failure-rate data past year three, so long-term value comes down to two things, parts availability and how simple the cleaning routine stays.
-A model that still has easy-to-find filters is worth more than a model with a fancier first impression.
+We do not have dependable failure-rate data past year three, so long-term value comes down to two things: parts availability and how simple the cleaning routine stays.
+A model with easy-to-find wicks or pads is worth more than a model with a fancier first impression.

 Resale value follows the same rule.
-Common brands with obvious filter paths sell more easily than oddball appliances, while a mattress keeps value only if the comfort upgrade is obvious enough that another buyer wants it.
+Common brands with obvious maintenance paths stay more useful than oddball appliances.

 How It Fails